snnyyp/AuthlibInjectorWrapper/README.md

 # AuthlibInjectorWrapper
-A tool which can help you use Authlib injector on Minecraft panels(Multicraft etc.)
+A tool which can help you use Authlib injector on Minecraft panels(Multicraft etc.), and even more magical custom options